npyl/xlib2metal/README.md

 The only thing that Apple has cared (partially) about is organising the bugreports.

 This is not just for conky; this is for [inkscape](https://inkscape.org/en/), for [gimp](https://www.gimp.org/) and other important software.

+## CONTRIBUTING 🤝

+You can write code or edit the wiki or help this project to get more attention!
+Anything is great!
+There are no specific CONTRIBUTING GUIDELINES; If you wish to contribute code, open a Pull Request.

 ## DONATING 💰